Aliases for H2AFB3 Gene

 GeneCards Summary for H2AFB3 Gene

-H2AFB3 (H2A Histone Family, Member B3) is a Protein Coding gene.
-Among its related pathways are RNA Polymerase I Promoter Opening.
+H2AFB3 (H2A Histone Family Member B3) is a Protein Coding gene.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include protein heterodimerization activity.
-An important paralog of this gene is H2AFB2.
+An important paralog of this gene is H2AFB1.

 UniProtKB/Swiss-Prot for H2AFB3 Gene